Attention Homes Apartments

 In 2017, Attention Homes served over 500 unduplicated youth at The Source, Boulder’s only shelter for homeless youth.
 Based on past experience, almost 300 of the individuals served will return to The Source seeking emergency shelter and services because they can’t find or maintain stable housing.

 The Attention Homes Apartments will provide community benefit to all.
-Not only will it provide a stable place to live, enriched with on-site services (counseling, job training, therapy, educational support) for 40 young people experiencing homelessness, but it also includes new office space for Attention Homes’ administrative staff and a breakfast/lunch café run by Boulder’s Blackbelly Market.
-Staffed by the residents of Attention Homes Apartments, this “social enterprise” will provide employment and job readiness skills in a supportive environment.
+Not only will it provide a stable place to live, enriched with on-site services (counseling, job training, therapy, educational support) for 40 young people experiencing homelessness, but it also includes new office space for Attention Homes’ administrative staff and a social enterprise, which will provide employment and job readiness skills to the residents of Attention Homes Apartments.

 Supportive housing for homeless youth works!
 Comparable developments around the nation have shown that, within two years, approximately 70% of youth living in supportive housing become the competent, confident adults they are meant to be and move on to a life of self-sufficiency.
 At least 25% of the young people who will live here will have aged out of foster care.
 Over 35% identify as LGBTQ and cite family rejection as the #1 reason they are homeless.
 All of them are extremely low income and earn less than $19,000 per year (30% Area Median Income for a one-person household in Boulder).